AnswerDotAI/FastHTML-Gallery/examples/todo_series/intermediate/info.md

 2. **HTMX**: Used to create dynamic server-side content updates that let you interact with the app without page reloads.
 3. **SQLite**: A lightweight, serverless database used to store and manage todo items.
 4. **FastSQL**: A library that simplifies database operations and integrates well with FastHTML.
+5. **MonsterUI**: A library that creates modern UI components for FastHTML

 ## How It Works